Stealthii/tidus.art/_posts/2025-05-02-a-scarfs-journey.markdown

 ---
 layout: post
 title:  "A Scarf's Journey"
+description: Where did the scarf come from?
+Where is it going?
+Who sniffed it first?
 date:   2025-05-02 11:15:00 +0100
 categories: [story]
 tags: [story, paradise, tidus, claire, eather, art, in-game]